PacktPublishing/Generative-AI-for-Cloud-Solutions/labs/lab02-RAG/lab02-rag.md

 #### Building a RAG workflow on Azure Prompt Flow

-Learn how to build rag-based prompt flow orchestrations for your Gen AI App.You will build a Q&A experience that will extract information based on your question from a large pdf document that contains heterogenous unstructured data.
+Learn how to build rag-based prompt flow orchestrations for your Gen AI App.

+You will build a Q&A type experience that will extract information based on your question from a large pdf document containing heterogenous unstructured data.

 #### Prerequisites